-The super pastel or super lemon pastel ball python is the homozygous form of the morph.
-Without going into too much detail about genetics, that means that they have two copies of the same gene—so the effect is even stronger.
-Where regular pastels are yellow, super pastels are extra-yellow.
+The super pastel or super lemon pastel is the homozygous form of the morph.
+That means that they have two copies of the same gene, so the effect is stronger.
+Where ‘normals’ are yellow, super pastels are extra-yellow.

-These are the best pastels for breeding, because they’re guaranteed to pass on the morph to their offspring.
-Breeding a normal ball python to a pastel would produce 25% pastels; breeding a super pastel to a normal would produce 50%, and breeding two super pastels together would produce 100% pastel offspring.
+These are the best pastels for breeding, because they pass on the morph to their offspring.
+Breeding a normal with a pastel would produce 25% pastels; breeding a super pastel with a normal would produce 50%, and breeding two super pastels together would produce 100% pastel offspring.

 These are the offspring of a pastel and a pinstripe.
-Pinstripe is another basic morph, a light to dark brown with very thin, dark stripes.
+Pinstripe is another basic morph—they are a light to dark brown color with very thin, dark stripes.
 The dark stripes have a very thin, hardly noticeable white border, and the overall color fades to a light underbelly.

-Bumblebee ball pythons are the offspring of a pastel and a spider ball python morph.
+Bumblebees are the offspring of pastels and spiders.
 Spiders are a little like pinstripes, in that their patterns are thinner.
 They’re also quite blotchy, in that the pattern isn’t straight, but very variable and broken.
-That being said, it’s solid black.
-These snakes are your typical ball python’s color.

-Bumblebees, or pastel spider ball pythons as they’re also known, keep the spider’s pattern but get the pastel’s color.
+Bumblebees, or pastel spider ball pythons, keep the spider’s pattern but get the pastel’s color.
 They range from a light yellow with mottled light brown, all the way to bright yellow, with a lot of white too.

 Their undersides are white, and in some cases, those white scales come almost halfway up their body.
 They mix with the yellow to create a lovely light pattern that’s in high contrast to their dark black stripes.

-The only problem with spiders, and therefore bumblebees too, is that they have neurological problems.
+The only problem with spiders, and bumblebees, is that they have neurological problems.
 These are caused by the genetic changes in the spider morph, which affect them in more ways than just their appearance.

-They cause head wobble, poor balance, trouble feeding and trouble recognizing threats.
+They cause head wobble, poor balance, trouble feeding, and difficulty recognizing threats.
 It’s, therefore, a point of debate in the community as to whether we should actually breed them or not.

-The axanthic pastel ball python is, unsurprisingly, the offspring of a pastel and an axanthic ball python.
-While pastel ball pythons have genes that make their yellow coloration more obvious, axanthic snakes are actually the opposite.
+The axanthic pastel is, unsurprisingly, the offspring of a pastel and an axanthic ball python.
+While pastels have genes that make their yellow coloration more obvious, axanthic snakes are the opposite.

-Axanthic pastels, like axanthic snakes, do lack their yellow pigment.
-But instead of being shades of gray, brown or black like the axanthic, the axanthic pastel is actually silver and black!
-Aside from that, their pattern becomes blockier and much more distinct, just like you see in a pure axanthic snake.
+Axanthic pastels lack their yellow pigment.
+But instead of being shades of gray, brown or black like the axanthic, the axanthic pastel is actually silver and black.
+Aside from that, their pattern becomes blockier and more distinct, just like you would see in a pure axanthic snake.

-Mandarin pastel ball pythons were originally bred from lemon pastels and an individual snake that showed some unique markings.
-Unsure of what they were going to get, the team at NERD bred them together, and out came the mandarin pastel.
+Mandarin pastels were originally bred from lemon pastels and a snake that showed some unique markings.
+Unsure of what they were going to get, the team at NERD bred them together and out came the mandarin pastel.

 Bear in mind that we said lemon pastel, not lemon blast—lemon pastels are the original imported pastels, the NERD line, and are not lemon blasts.

-Either way, mandarin pastels are the normal yellow pastel color, with dark brown or black pattern.
+Mandarin pastels are the normal yellow pastel color with dark brown or black pattern.
 However, large blotches of pattern are black on the outside, with a mandarin orange-red in the middle.
-Because it’s unclear what exact mutation the unique individual snake had, you can’t breed these yourself.
+Because it’s unclear what exact mutation the unique snake had, you can’t breed these yourself.